dule-hwp/Miles-Docs-Testing/readme.md

 1. Message reply functionality (tap on message)
 1. Expanding discussion functionality (tap on discussion)
-1. Difference between message and discussion is that message have no arrow on left side
+1. Difference between message and discussion is that message has no arrow on left side
     * Is this enough?
-    * Do we wanna change this?
+    * Do we wanna change this to make them more distinguishable?

     ![image](mConnect-Social/_tabs/message_reply.gif)